Big man (anthropology): Big man "system"

-Position
+Powers and responsibilities

-A big man's position is never secured in an inherited position at the top of a hierarchy, but is always challenged by the different big men who compete with one another in an ongoing process of reciprocity and re-distribution of material and political resources.
-As such the big man is subject to a transactional order based on his ability to balance the simultaneously opposing pulls of securing his own renown through distributing resources to other big man groups (thereby spreading the word of his power and abilities) and redistributing resources to the people of his own faction (thereby keeping them content followers of his able leadership).
+A big man's position is rarely secured as an inherited position at the top of a hierarchy.
+Rather, big men commonly compete with one another in an ongoing process of reciprocity and re-distribution of material and political resources.
+Spreading the word of his power and capabilities – thereby establishing reputation and recognition among outsiders – requires the delivery of resources as tribute to relevant big men of other groups.
+Simultaneously, he must secure resources for his own followers in order to maintain their satisfaction and confidence in his leadership.
+As such, the big man is subject to a transactional order based on his ability to effectively balance these mutually opposed tasks.

-The big man concept is relatively fluid, and formal authority of such figures is very low to nonexistent.
-His position is not inherently heritable.
+Concepts of the role and what it entails are relatively fluid and can vary between groups.
+Typically, any authority a big man may possess is neither formally defined nor universally recognized by others.
+His position is usually not heritable and his descendants are not guaranteed the right to succession or any otherwise elevated status.

-In the Island of Malaita in Solomon Islands the big man system is dying away as westernization is influencing the people, but the big man system can be seen at the political level.
-Every four years in the Solomon Islands' National Elections the system can be clearly seen among the people, especially in the Melanesian Islands.
+In the Island of Malaita in Solomon Islands the big man system is dying away, but the big man system can be seen at the political level.
+Every four years in the Solomon Islands' national elections, the system can be clearly seen, especially in the Melanesian Islands.

-System in Papua New Guinea
+In Papua New Guinea

 The first use of the term may be found in the English-translation of Dreißig Jahre in der Südsee (1907) by Richard Parkinson.
 The term may be often found in many historical works dealing with Papua New Guinea.
 Andrew Strathern applies the concept of big-men to a community in Mount Hagen, Papua New Guinea.

 Traditionally, among peoples of non-Austronesian-speaking communities, authority was obtained by a man (the so-called "big man") recognised as "performing most capably in social, political, economic and ceremonial activities".
 His function was not to command, but to influence his society through his example.
 He was expected to act as a negotiator with neighbouring groups, and to periodically redistribute food (generally produced by his wives).
 In this sense, he was seen as ensuring the well-being of his community.

 Such a system is still found in many parts of Papua New Guinea, and other parts of Melanesia.